How does “Vaping” it work?

 While an interesting hypothesis, concrete statements about the health implications or clinical significance of “vaping” in the context of lung diseases like cancer, and other respiratory stresses cannot be made.
 This narrative is pervasive both in the tobacco industry and cannabis industry.

-Think about it, if you are, or have been, a tobacco or cannabis smoker you may be more receptive to “vaping” than someone who has never smoked.
-The converse may not be true, there may be people who would try “vaping”, but would never smoke.
+Think about it, if you are, or have been, a tobacco or cannabis smoker you may or may not be receptive to “vaping”.
+However, the converse may also be true, and that can be troubling insofar as there may be people who would try “vaping”, but would never smoke.

 Authorship and Co-Authorship